dmnsgn/async-preloader/docs/README.md

 ## Quick start

 This section covers the basic usage of `AsyncPreloader`.
 For more informations about async/await, see [Async functions - making promises friendly](https://developers.google.com/web/fundamentals/primers/async-functions).
-Usage in Node.js environment is limited to its capacity to handle `fetch` requests.
-Polyfills like [`node-fetch`](https://www.npmjs.com/package/node-fetch) and [`xmldom`](https://www.npmjs.com/package/xmldom) might come handy.
+Usage in Node.js environment is limited to its capacity to handle `fetch` requests and DOM APIs.
+Polyfills like [`undici`](https://www.npmjs.com/package/undici/)/[`node-fetch`](https://www.npmjs.com/package/node-fetch) (for Node.js below 18) and [`xmldom`](https://www.npmjs.com/package/xmldom) might come handy .

 ### Preload items and retrieve them